 Caring for Bulbine does not require much effort, and neglect does not prevent the delicate blooms from rising 12 to 18 inches (30 to 45 cm) above the foliage.

 These plants are adaptable to many soil types.
-Growing Bulbines is a good choice for gardens in arid areas, as they are drought tolerant.
-These plants are often found in rock gardens with poor soil just for this reason.
+Growing Bulbines is a good choice for arid gardens, as they are drought tolerant.
+For this reason, they are often found in rock gardens with poor soil.
 Bulbine plants are hardy in USDA Plant Hardiness Zones 9 to 11 but can grow in lower zones as annuals.

-Locate Bulbines in a sunny to a lightly shaded area of the garden.
-Plant the rhizomes in well-draining soil and water weekly, at least until plants are established.
-Once established, plants are drought tolerant, though it benefits from supplemental water during times of drought.
-Feed your plants with a balanced liquid fertilizer once per month during the growing season.
+Locate Bulbines in a sunny to lightly shaded area of the garden.
+Plant the rhizomes in well-draining soil and water weekly until plants are established.
+Once established, plants are drought tolerant, though they benefit from supplemental water during drought.
+Feed your plants with a balanced liquid fertilizer monthly during the growing season.

-Deadheading will encourage the plants to produce more flowers, but it is unnecessary.
+Deadheading is unnecessary but will encourage the plants to produce more flowers.

 Propagation